• Skip to primary navigation

 Can I freeze them?

 Yes, you can freeze lemon flapjacks.
 Place slices in an airtight container or freezer bag and freeze for up to 3 months.
 To stop them from sticking together in the freezer, you can separate them with small pieces of baking paper.
-To defrost, let them sit at room temperature for a few hours or pop them in the fridge overnight.
+Check out my How to Freeze Flapjacks post for more info.

 single lemon drizzle flapjack on a white surface